Syria general Tlas says seeks to unite opposition

-ANKARA Brigadier General Manaf Tlas, one of the most senior defectors from President Bashar al-Assad's rule, met on Thursday with the foreign minister of Turkey, Syria's powerful neighbor which has a stake in shaping any post-Assad leadership.

-Turkey's foreign ministry said Tlas had arrived in Ankara and had joined Foreign Minister Ahmet Davutoglu for "iftar", the meal breaking the day's fast during Ramadan.
-Tlas appeared briefly with Davutoglu at an official guest house, but made no statement.

-Tlas was earlier quoted as saying he would try to help unite Syria's fragmented opposition inside and outside the country to agree a roadmap for a transfer of power.
+DUBAI Brigadier General Manaf Tlas, one of the most senior defectors from President Bashar al-Assad's rule, said he would help unite Syria's fragmented opposition inside and outside the country to agree a roadmap for a transfer of power.

 Tlas, speaking in a newspaper interview in the Saudi city of Jeddah, also said he was looking for support from Saudi Arabia and other powers.

-"I left (Syria) ... to try to help the best I can to unite the honorable people inside and outside Syria to set out a road map to get Syria out of this crisis."
+"I left (Syria)...to try to help the best I can to unite the honourable people inside and outside Syria to set out a road map to get Syria out of this crisis".

-Tlas, a former friend of Assad's who could play a role in any transition of power, told the paper he "did not leave Syria to lead the transitional period".
+Tlas, a former friend of Assad's who could play a role in any transition of power, said he "did not leave Syria to lead the transitional period".

-"I realize this is a difficult phase ...
+"I realise this is a difficult phase...
 It's difficult for one person to bear the responsibility of such a phase," he said.

 "A group (including opposition) from inside and outside Syria should cooperate to accomplish this phase."